 This worksheet presents the Scrum workflow as defined by the official Scrum Guide.
-It is composed of 5 events (Sprint, Sprint Planning, Daily Scrum, Sprint Review, and Retrospective) plus the Refinement Activities.
-It also shows the roles (Product Owner, Scrum Master, and Development Team) that participate to each event, and the artifacts (Product Backlog, Sprint Backlog, Sprint Goal, and Product Increment) produced by the Scrum Team throughout the process.
+It is composed of 5 events (Sprint, Sprint Planning, Daily Scrum, Sprint Review, and Retrospective).
+It also shows the Scrum Team’s roles (Product Owner, Scrum Master, and Developers) that participate to each event, and the artifacts (Product Backlog, Sprint Backlog, and Increment) produced by the Scrum Team throughout the process.

 Print this page and place it on the wall as a reference for your team or share it with others so everyone understands the core components of Scrum.

 Exercise: learn the Scrum workflow

 The second part of this worksheet is an exercise that helps teams learn the core elements of the Scrum workflow in a simple and fun way.
 This is a useful exercise to conduct in a classroom or together with your Scrum team.
 It creates alignment around the purpose of each event in Scrum and the roles that participate in each event.
 It’s great to spark a conversation and make sure everyone understands the foundations of Scrum.